vdclab/gene_presence_abscence/Readme.md

 ```

-### Rule 3: blast
+### Rule 3: merge_fasta

-Rule description: Blast all versus all of the fasta of all proteins.
+Rule description: Merge the proteome of interest with the seeds

 ```